 - The customer's age

 - Other investments

 - Financial situation and needs

 - Tax status

 - Investment objectives

 - Investment experience

 - Investment time horizon

-- Liquidity needs

-- Risk tolerance

-"Time horizon" represents the "expected number of months, years, or decades [a customer plans to invest] to achieve a particular financial goal."
+&lt;sup>18 "Time horizon" represents the "expected number of months, years, or decades [a customer plans to invest] to achieve a particular financial goal."
 Regulatory Notice 11-25, at 4.